 What is overfishing and why is it a problem?

-When too many fish are caught and there are not enough adults to breed and sustain a healthy population, the stock is overfished.
+Overfishing occurs when too many fish in a particular stock are caught and there are not enough adults to breed and sustain a healthy population.

 In the early 90s, the impact of overfishing was increasingly a concern, culminating in the devastating collapse of Canada’s Grand Banks cod fishery in 1992.
 Over 35,000 fishers and plant workers from more than 400 coastal communities lost their jobs.